 For many Northerners, the fat bike is an alternative to moving indoors and mounting your road bike on an indoor bike trainer.
 Bike trainers are great, and there is an important place for them (I will probably hop on mine in about an hour!), but we talk to many diehard cyclists who swear that they would rather ride outdoors whatever the weather.
 We can’t blame them.

 Today, cyclists from the original fat bike diehards to committed road riders and commuters enjoy fat biking.
 The right fat bike with the right tires can expand the riding season by months in some places, and good quality fat bikes compete on price with some high-end indoor training solutions.
-Not only are fat bikes popular with the cold weather set, but they are also catching-on for beach and desert bike riders because of their proficiency on sand.
+Not only are fat bikes popular with the cold weather set when they are trying to avoid being relegated to the smart trainer, but they are also catching-on for beach and desert bike riders because of their proficiency on sand.

 Read on for everything you need to buy your first fat bike, and look out for our detailed look at fat bike tire selection coming soon.